yousef123123123/job/README.md

 Core Features & Technical Highlights
 Comprehensive Chat Functionality: Supports a robust messaging system, enabling users to send and receive text messages, share images and various file types, and engage in authentic voice message conversations.

-Dynamic Storytelling: Includes a full-featured stories module, allowing users to view ephemeral content in the form of both image and video statuses.
+Dynamic Storytelling: Includes a full-featured stories module, allowing users to view ephemeral content in the form Images,

+Offline Data Persistence: Your use of Hive as an offline database is an excellent choice.
+This is crucial for messaging applications like this, as it ensures seamless storage for both chat data and stories (statuses)

 Intuitive UI & Adaptive Theming: Features a user interface that faithfully reproduces WhatsApp's navigation patterns and AppBar design.
 The application seamlessly supports both light and dark modes to provide a comfortable viewing experience in any environment.

 Multi-Language Support: Demonstrates strong localization capabilities by offering seamless support for both Arabic and English languages, ensuring a wider and more accessible user base.